Report on Manufactures

-The Report on the Subject of Manufactures, generally referred to by its shortened title Report on Manufactures, is the third major report, and magnum opus, of American Founding Father and first United States Treasury Secretary Alexander Hamilton.
-It was presented to the US Congress on December 5, 1791.
+In United States history, the Report on the Subject of Manufactures, generally referred to by its shortened title Report on Manufactures, is the third of four major reports, and magnum opus, of American Founding Father and first U.S. Treasury Secretary Alexander Hamilton.
+It was presented to the Congress on December 5, 1791.
+In the report, Hamilton argued for industrial policy to support modern manufacturing technologies in the United States.

 It laid forth economic principles rooted in both the mercantilist system of Elizabeth I's England and the practices of Jean-Baptiste Colbert of France.
 The main ideas of the Report would later be incorporated into the "American System" program by US Senator Henry Clay of Kentucky and his Whig Party.
 Abraham Lincoln, who called himself a "Henry Clay tariff Whig" during his early years, would later make the principles cornerstones, together with his opposition to the institution and the expansion of slavery, of the fledgling Republican Party.

 Hamilton's ideas would form the basis for the American School of economics.

 Economic plan

 Hamilton reasoned that to secure American independence, the United States needed to have a sound policy of encouraging the growth of manufacturing and ensure its future as a permanent feature of the economic system of the nation.
 He argued these could be achieved by bounties or subsidies to industry, regulation of trade with moderate tariffs (which were intended not to discourage imports but to raise revenue to support American manufacturing by subsidies), and other government encouragement.
 These policies would not only promote the growth of manufacturing but also provide diversified employment opportunities and promote immigration to the young United States.
 They would also expand the applications of technology and science for all quarters of the economy, including agriculture.
-In his report, Hamilton advocated rewarding those bringing "improvements and secrets of extraordinary value” " to the United States.
+In his report, Hamilton advocated rewarding those bringing "improvements and secrets of extraordinary value" to the United States.
 That contributed to making the United States a haven for industrial spies.